SojeongKim00/MONSTOR-plus/README.md

 ```

 ## Training
 In training, we train the model using two of the three networks for inductive setting. "--target" means the masking networks.
-For example, if target is 'Extended', train the model with rest of two networks('Celebrity' and 'WannaCry').
+For example, if the target is 'Extended', train the model with the rest of the two networks('Celebrity' and 'WannaCry').
 ```
 python train.py --target=[Extended|Celebrity|WannaCry] --input-dim=4 --hidden-dim=32 --gpu=0 --layer-num=3 --epochs=100
 ```